Start a D.A.R.E. Program

 What does it cost to train a D.A.R.E.
 Officer?

-Depending on the training site selected, the cost vary from Free to about $700.00.
+Depending on the training site selected, the cost varies from Free to up to $1,000.

 What are the length of the D.A.R.E. classes?